 Proposing Faculty Lines

-Statements of intent to apply are due by Monday, October 14, 2013.
-Proposals are due on Friday, February 28, 2014.
+Statements of intent to apply are due by Monday, October 13, 2014.
+Proposals are due on Friday, February 27, 2015.

-Statements of intent to apply for a faculty line (due Monday, October 14, 2013): Those intending to apply for a faculty line in February 2014 complete a brief online “Intent to Apply” form.
+Statements of intent to apply for a faculty line (due Monday, October 13, 2014): Those intending to apply for a faculty line in February 2015 must complete a brief online “Intent to Apply” form.
 The form requests a title for the position, a brief description (no more than 150 words), the department(s) or program(s) where it would reside, and departments and programs with which it might directly connect.
 The statements of intent will be collected and shared with the faculty about November 1 to allow faculty across the college to learn more about their colleagues’ curricular aspirations and to consider collaborating as relevant on full proposals for positions.
 The deans and division chairs will review all submitted statements of intent, and faculty are welcome to contact their division chair or an associate dean of the faculty for an informal conversation about their submission before moving on to write the full proposal.

-An active and inclusive search plan is a critical part of the proposal.
+An Active and Inclusive Search Plan is a critical part of the proposal.
 After a position is approved, the search committee refines the Active and Inclusive Search Plan with the Chief Diversity Officer.
 The Dean of the Faculty and Chief Diversity Officer must approve the Active and Inclusive Search Plan before the position may be posted.
 In creating the plan, the search committee should identify specific actions that will make the search, recruitment, and review process attentive to diversity and inclusion.
 For guidelines see Active and Inclusive Search Plan.